shopware/docs/guides/plugins/apps/configuration.md

       └── manifest.xml
 ```

-The configuration page will be displayed in the administration under `Extensions > My extensions`.
+The configuration page will be displayed in the Administration under `Extensions > My extensions`.
-For development purposes you can use the administration component to configure plugins to provide configuration for your app, therefore use the URL `{APP_URL}/admin#/sw/extension/config/{appName}`.
+For development purposes you can use the Administration component to configure plugins to provide configuration for your app, therefore use the URL `{APP_URL}/admin#/sw/extension/config/{appName}`.

 ## Reading the configuration values

 The configuration values are saved as part of the `SystemConfig` and you can use the key `{appName}.config.{fieldName}` to identify the values.
 There are two possibilities to access the configuration values from your app.
 If you need those values on your app-backend server, you can read them over the API.
-If you need the configuration values in your storefront twig templates you can use the `systemConfig()`-twig function.
+If you need the configuration values in your Storefront twig templates you can use the `systemConfig()`-twig function.

 ### Reading the config over the API